EduD/front-challenge-spacex/README.md

 3. What would you do differently if you were allocated more time

 I would sharpen the layout to help on the scalability of the project.
-Also, the Rick and Morty SpaceX API is pretty impressive, with a lot of data, so theres almost infinite ways to add new features.
+Also, the Rick and Morty is pretty impressive, with a lot of data, so theres almost infinite ways to add new features.
 With a lot of data using characters ID.

 Development-wise, i would focus on learning better practices of GraphQL, since i've never used it professionally.